AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 ## Channel-specific template guidelines

-Build templates that the layout and visual requirements for each type.
+Build templates that accommodate the layout and visual requirements for each channel.
 Consider the following tips and constraints when working with each template type to ensure optimal performance and compatibility:

 >[!BEGINTABS]